Position

 Responsibilities:

-• Develop and implement transportation plans and policies to enhance mobility and reduce congestion.
+• Develop and implement transportation plans and policies.

-• Evaluate the environmental impact of transportation projects and propose sustainable alternatives.
+• Evaluate the impact of transportation projects on the environment and community.

 Qualifications

-• Bachelor’s degree in Transportation Planning, Civil Engineering, Urban Planning, or a related field.
+• Bachelor's degree in Civil Engineering, Urban Planning, Transportation Engineering, or a related field.

-• Proven experience in transportation planning or a related area.
+• Minimum of 3 years of experience in transportation planning or a related field.

-• Proficiency in transportation modeling software and GIS tools.
+• Proficiency in transportation planning software and tools.

 • Excellent communication and interpersonal skills.